ozencb/tilde-enhanced/README.md

 Open up the [script.js](js/script.js) file and read through the `CONFIG`!

+## Setting it up for new tabs on Firefox

+By default Firefox won't let you set a custom URL for new tabs but there is a work-around to circumvent the problem.

+You can follow [Urimu's Guide](https://github.com/Urimu/Startpage#setting-it-up-on-firefox) to set your new tab to launch custom URLs.

 ## License

 Feel free to [use this and modify it however you like](https://github.com/Ozencb/tilde-enhanced/blob/master/LICENSE).